moturiphil/moturiphil/README.md

 ## Hey there 👋

-I am Reuben Jefwa, an enthusiast currently hacking on some of my projects.
+I am Philip Matunda, an enthusiast currently hacking on some of my projects.

 I love to work with and on mobile apps, interpreters, compilers and distributed systems and retro computers.
 I am proficient with [Elixir](https://elixir-lang.org),